zedeckj/bulletchess/README.md

 # "roundtrip" functions parse a list of FENs into
 # Boards, then produce a new list of FENs from serializing
 # each parsed Board into a FEN string.
-The output should list
+The output list
 # should be identical to the input

 import bulletchess